gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 If the input statement at the start of the program declares x to be a negative value, $x$ is immediately set to $0$, that being the lower bound.

-For the upper bound, there are statement(s) and control flow, constraining the upper bound of the variable $x$.
+The upper bound is constrained by several control flow & program statements for the variable $x$.
 Once the value of the variable satisfies: $x gt 0$, the variable is incremented while the following is satisfied: $(1000 gt x)$.
 Once this predicate is not satisfied anymore, the variable is set to $0$.
 Thus constraining the variable $x$ to the upper bound of $1000$.

 === Precision Loss

-As described in @principles_of_program_analysis, the widening operator used during the interval analysis, is an over approximation of the least fixed point.
-Since the original operator as described in @principles_of_program_analysis, did not stabilize or necessarily have a least fixed point.
+As described in @principles_of_program_analysis, the widening operator used during the interval analysis is an over approximation of the least fixed point.
+Since the original operator as described in @principles_of_program_analysis, did not stabilize or necessarily have a least fixed point, an approximate upper bound is used.
 For the example above, this is the upper bound of the interval is $plus infinity$, instead of the sound one: $1000$.

-*TODO: More here?*

 // #colbreak()